kndombe/AndroidTiledCalendar/README.md

 Then sync.
 You can also do that through `File > Sync Project with Gradle Files`.

 # How to use the library
+\* Take a look at [the example activity](https://github.com/kndombe/android-tiled-calendar/blob/master/library/src/main/java/com/tiledcalendar/TiledCalendarExample.java) to see a basic use of the library.

 Using this calendar doesn't differ much from the way you would use the regurlar Android `CalendarView`.

 ## Initialize calendar